jikuma/contanierised-service-in-cluster/README.md

-# contanierised-service-in-cluster
+# WIP: contanierised-service-in-cluster
 WIP: Sample containerised service and steps to deploy in kubernetes server.

-dockerimage: steps to create an containerised sample servie using flask
+# dockerimage: steps to create an containerised sample servie using flask
+# kubernetes: plain vanila kubernetes deployment and service